 Adobe After Effect is a fantastic piece of software that lets you do a lot of things with your animated characters.
 It is an excellent piece of software with numerous in-built tools that enables you to beautify your characters immensely.
 However, you need enough knowledge to perform the magic, whether you are planning to do 2D character animation After effects tasks or 3D character animation After effects works.

-In this article, you will get to know about crucial tools and tips for moving forward with character animation After Effects.
+In this article, you will get to know about crucial tips and ticks for moving forward with character animation After Effects.
 After reading this article, you will be able to use Adobe After Effects character animation features that will allow you to tweak your characters, according to your needs.

 A Few Hacks to Unveil the Potential of Adobe After Effects for Character Animation

-This section of the article will not only unveil the tools, but it will offer you systematic steps to follow along with the tips that you can use in that step for character animation.
+This section will unveil the systematic steps that you can for character animation.

 1. Get back to the excellent old method of sketching